 FAST FLAG FACTS

-- The thirteen stripes on today's flag represent the thirteen original colonies.
+- The thirteen stripes on today's flag represent the thirteen original coloniesopens a new window.
 White symbolizes purity, red symbolizes valor and blue symbolizes vigilance and justice.

-- It's widely believed that Betsy Ross helped design and made the first American flag, but it's still debated by historians.
+- It's widely believed that Betsy Rossopens a new window helped design and made the first American flag, but it's still debated by historians.

 - The nickname "Old Glory" comes from William Driver, a Massachusetts sea captain, whose flag is said to have survived numerous defacement attempts during the American Civil War.

-- 17-year-old Bob Heft, a student, redesigned his family's 48-star flag and stitched on 50 stars when it seemed that Alaska, and then Hawaii, would achieve statehood.
+- 17-year-old Bob Heft, a student, redesigned his family's 48-star flag and stitched on 50 starsopens a new window when it seemed that Alaska, and then Hawaii, would achieve statehood.
 Heft sent the flag to his congressmen who presented the flag to President Eisenhower.
 On July 4, 1960, Eisenhower and Heft stood together to watch the new 50-star flag raised for the first time.

-- You can visit the actual "Star-Spangled Banner" flag that survived the 25-hour-long shelling of Fort McHenry in Baltimore (during the War of 1812), the very flag that inspired Francis Scott Key to compose "The Star-Spangled Banner."
-It's undergoing a decades-long preservation project at the Smithsonian since 1999.
+- You can visit the actual "Star-Spangled Banner"opens a new window flag that survived the 25-hour-long shelling of Fort McHenry in Baltimore (during the War of 1812opens a new window), the very flag that inspired Francis Scott Keyopens a new window to compose "The Star-Spangled Banner."
+It's undergoing a decades-long preservation project at the Smithsonianopens a new window since 1999.

 - Did you know flying the flag upside down is a sign of distress?
 So says the Flag Code.